hzyu17/hongzheyu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the personal website of Hongzhe Yu.
-Learn more about my research interests and cool projects here!"
+title: "Hongzhe Yu: Bio, research interests and some cool projects.."
 author_profile: true
 redirect_from:
   - /about/